git URL updates. Point out that the BCT may omit SDRAM configuration data.

 The ODMDATA field is very similar to the customer data area; it is also not used or interpreted by the boot ROM.
 The purpose and layout is also not defined by hardware.

 However, NVIDIA-supplied software expects a certain layout and usage for this field.
-In particular, this field is used to indicate which UART to use for the debug console, as a simple representation of system memory size, and so on.
+In particular, this field is used to indicate which UART to use for the debug console, as a simple representation of system memory size on older SoCs, and so on.

 The ODMDATA layout can vary per board.
 Some fields, such as those mentioned above, have fixed position and meaning since they are often interpreted by generic software.
 Other fields are board-specific.